Weather warnings on the go!

 The Extreme alerts from the National Weather Service include warnings for tornadoes, extreme winds, hurricanes and typhoons.
 Tsunami warnings will also become available as Extreme alerts later in 2013.
-The Severe alerts from National Weather Service include warnings for flash floods, dust storms, blizzards and ice storms.
+The Severe alerts from National Weather Service include warnings for flash floods and dust storms.
 For example, by keeping Extreme alert selected and de-selecting Severe alert, the user would still be capable of receiving Extreme alerts, but would not receive Severe alerts on their cell phone.

 18. Why did I receive an alert when there was no warning in effect for my location?

 WEA messages are broadcast using radio-like technology from cell towers in, and sometimes around, the actual warning area.
 Therefore, an alert can reach cell phones outside of the actual warning area depending on the broadcast range of the cell towers which broadcast the alert.
 This overreach is typically more prevalent in rural areas than in more densely populated cities.

 19. How will I receive alerts if I don't have a WEA-capable device?